radius-project/samples/samples/README.md

-# Reference applicatins
+# Reference applications

-Reference apps are templates that show a complete app.
-You are able to clone and deploy any of these apps to try out various Project Radius functionality.
+Clone and deploy reference applications to learn more about Radius.

 | Reference app | Description |
 |---------------|-------------|